 A Different Kind of Team Building

-After a year of zoom meetings and remote work, perhaps you are considering anactivity to reconnect your team.
-Maybe, if you are like many of our team, the ideaof rock climbing, trust falls, and rope bridges strike dread not warm fuzzies.
+Perhaps you are considering an activity to reconnect your team.
+Maybe, if you are like many of our team, the idea of rock climbing, trust falls, and rope bridges strike dread not warm fuzzies.

 The Grail has a 30 year history of reforestation—replanting what was removed during earlier decades.
-For 2 years we took part in Taking Root’s mission to plant 2 million trees by 2020 planting over 20 trees so far.
 We invite folks to find ways to plant trees in their communities and to reduce the number of trees cut down each year.

 Grail member, Farm/Land Coordinator, and permaculture expert, Mary Lu Lageman was recently interviewed by Grounded Hope for their podcast on agroforestry.
 The Grounded Hope podcast pairs Podcast Director Renee Wilde with the team at the Arthur Morgan Institute for Community Solutions to produce a series of audio products that collectively introduce the people of Ohio to the past, present, and future of Ohio agriculture.
 Listen Here.